jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-11-checkpoint.md

 Hence the numbers sought are 4, and (4+18)=22.

-729. Question 3.
-Required two numbers whose difference is 720, and such, that if the less be multiplied by the square root of the greater, the product may be 20736.
+**729.** *Question 3.* Required two numbers whose difference is 720, and such, that if the less be multiplied by the square root of the greater, the product may be 20736.